* April 1 2021. No – it’s not an April Fool. This is from an item in April 1 Energy News.

 Lake Hawea is the only lake in the Clutha catchment that is used for hydro power storage operations, enabling some degree of control of water flows to Contact Energy’s Clyde and Roxburgh power stations.
-The lake was raised in 1959 from its original 328 metres above sea level, with the highest water levels now extending to 346 metres.
+The other natural lakes in the catchment, Wanaka and Wakatipu are uncontrolled.
+Lake Hawea was raised in 1959 from its original 328 metres above sea level, with the highest water levels now extending to 346 metres.
 Seasonal water level fluctuations of 8 metres are presently permitted, compared to the original natural variations that were about 1 metre and of short duration.
 The present seasonal water level fluctuations have reduced the lake’s aquatic plant diversity compared to nearby Lake Wanaka.
 Also, periods of high lake levels concurrent with wind waves have created eroding banks near parts of the Hawea township and elsewhere.
 Lake Hawea remains beautiful but there are some who can still recall how it used to be.

 Any Lake Hawea restoration process would probably need to be carried out by incremental lowering, concurrent with planting grass and other vegetation to avoid blowing dust.
 There would also be a need for replanting native trees at some locations around the restored lake margins so that the drowned forests of Lake Hawea can become real forests again.
 A map including the 328 metre contour will show the extent of new land area that would be gained around Hawea township.

 A restored Lake Hawea could still be used for hydro power operation, but in a more benign way.
 The outlet dam could enable occasional major floods to be held back for short periods, giving brief water level rises.
-This water management regime will avoid or reduce spill at the Clyde and Roxburgh power stations.
-Our simulations indicate that a restored Lake Hawea managed in this way gives the possibility of a small increase in mean power output at Clyde and Roxburgh.
+This water management regime will reduce spill at the Clyde and Roxburgh power stations when there are large outflows from Lakes Wanaka and Wakatipu.
+Our simulations indicate that a restored Lake Hawea managed in this way gives the possibility of a small increase in mean power output at Clyde and Roxburgh through spill reductions.

 (4) Potential for restoration of Great Moss Swamp